Eagle Syndrome Treatment – Surgical and non-surgical approaches

 Eagle syndrome symptoms are non-specific and include severe throat, facial, and ear pain, or headaches.
 They are usually exacerbated by head rotation, swallowing, yawning, or chewing, but atypical presentations exist.
 It is a difficult pathology to diagnose and it can take several years before a proper diagnosis is made.

 This report describes the case of a dental student presenting with an atypical presentation of Eagle syndrome.
-His styloid processes were 75 mm long and he was affected with severe pain to his throat, the anterior part of his ears, his submandibular area, and his molar teeth.
+His styloid processes were 75 mm long and he was affected with severe pain in his throat, the anterior part of his ears, his submandibular area, and his molar teeth.

-The pain was exacerbated during maximal mouth opening, yawning, mandibular protrusion, and during downward head tilt, but not during the classically described movements of head rotation, swallowing, yawning, or chewing.
+The pain was exacerbated during maximal mouth opening, yawning, mandibular protrusion, and downward head tilts, but not during the classically described movements of head rotation, swallowing, yawning, or chewing.
 Due to the absence of the classic symptoms, even with knowledge of the condition and unusual direct access to several oral and maxillofacial specialists, it took 4 years and multiple misdiagnoses to reach the final diagnosis.

 The confusion and misunderstanding about Eagle’s Syndrome may continue to prolong the belief that this is a very rare condition.
 Therefore a doctor not knowing what to look for will miss it as did the dental surgeons in the above study.